Grenada vs St Kitts Citizenship by Investment Program Analysis

 Frequently Asked Questions about Grenada vs St Kitts Citizenship

-The St Kitts CBI program grants citizenship to qualifying investors and their families in exchange for an investment of at least $250,000 in the country’s development.
+The St Kitts CBI program grants citizenship and St Kitts passports to qualifying investors and their families in exchange for an investment of at least $250,000 in the country’s development.
 It is the oldest established Caribbean passport by investment scheme, as it was launched in 1984.

 Both passports have their merits.
 According to the Global Passport Index, which ranks country passports based on factors such as enhanced mobility and quality of life, the St Kitts passport ranks higher in 53rd place while the Grenada passport is 74th.